flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 ### Issues and PRs
 Any kind of support in the form of reporting bugs, answering questions or PRs is always appreciated.

-We especially welcome efforts to internationalize/localize the package by translating the default validation `errorText` strings.
+We especially welcome efforts to internationalize/localize the package by translating the default validation `errorText` strings for built-in validation rules.

 ### Localizing messages
 1. With the app’s root directory as the current directory, generate `l10n/intl_messages.arb`